aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/datamatrix-barcode-configuration/datamatrix-encoding-mode-ascii/_index.md

 - barcode generator example
 schemas:
 - type: TechArticle
-  headline: Create DataMatrix barcode in ASCII mode with Aspose.BarCode for .NET
+  headline: Generate DataMatrix barcode in ASCII mode using Aspose.BarCode for .NET
   description: Learn how to create DataMatrix barcode in ASCII mode using Aspose.BarCode
     for .NET.
 This guide shows how to generate barcode C# quickly.
   dateModified: '2026-06-09'
   author: Aspose
 - type: HowTo
-  name: Create DataMatrix barcode in ASCII mode with Aspose.BarCode for .NET
+  name: Generate DataMatrix barcode in ASCII mode using Aspose.BarCode for .NET
   description: Learn how to create DataMatrix barcode in ASCII mode using Aspose.BarCode
     for .NET.
 This guide shows how to generate barcode C# quickly.
   steps: